 The close phase should use automated email workflows to prove your experience and knowledge.
 Nurture contacts with relevant case studies, blog posts or white papers after they download a content offer from your site.

 Examples of content that converts:

 HubSpot allows you to create workflows to nurture buyer personas as they learn more about your services and unique differentiators.

 Your content plan doesn’t stop after you’ve closed a new client.
 Build a credible relationship with your client by sending them company news and relevant content right to their email inbox.
 You can easily set up email workflows with marketing service providers, such as HubSpot.
 Customers will dig deeper into your site to discover what else you offer that helps them do their jobs better, faster and/or cheaper.

 Examples of delight content include:

 - Employee bio blog post

 - Company culture blog posts

-Map Content Along the Funnel
+Map Content Along the Flywheel

-Map out content for each stage of the funnel that moves visitors from one stage to the next.
+Map out content for each stage of the flywheel that moves visitors from one phase to the next.
 Start by prioritizing personas and identifying the content they need in order to build out a content plan for each user paths.
 This is typically done through a collaborative discussion.
 Brainstorm your content with your subject-matter experts and map content for each buyer persona and industry you do work with.